India’s Banking Credit – Trends & Challenges | India Infoline

-The Indian banking sector has shown a steady increase in total outstanding credit in 2025.

-As per the latest RBI release, the total growth has been 11% in the week ending 21st February 2025.
+Total Outstanding Banking Credit in India continues to witness a modest expansion.
+However, the pace of expansion had moderated in February 2025.
+It is yet to pickup materially in March.
+As per the latest RBI release, the total growth has been 11.1% in the first week of March 2025.
 In comparison, the average loan growth in India over the past 13 years has been 11.8%.
 These include the worst growth that India witnessed during March 2017 (4%).

 Source: RBI